-- Ensure there is deeper analysis and investigation of Canterbury and Coastal's CCG high rate psychoactive substance use admissions. - Align public health and social care services with NHS services particularly in areas of greatest deprivation.

-- Urgently ensure that the available data is cleansed and understood more fully, both through previous national data sifting processes and local commissioning. - Urgently conduct health equity audit on Community/Secondary Mental Health services. - Ensure there is a local 'deep dive' into the APMS survey to ensure that national estimates are accurate.
+- Empower local GP's with skills and knowledge to refer to counselling services (particularly via primary care link workers) - Ensure equity audit on primary care mental health is undertaken. - Align public health and social care services with NHS services particularly in areas of greatest deprivation. - Urgently ensure that the available data is cleansed and understood more fully, both through previous national data sifting processes and local commissioning. - Urgently conduct health equity audit on community/secondary mental health services. - Ensure there is a local 'deep dive' into the APMS survey to ensure that national estimates are accurate.
 This is underway for the 2015 survey and led by Public Health in Kent

-Chapter 7: Long-term Conditions and Morbidity
+Chapter 7: Morbidity and Long-term Conditions

+Of all people with a long-term condition in DGS CCG, 30.6% also have a mental health problem.
 People with mental health problems (particularly serious mental health) die on average 20 years earlier than people with no mental health problem.
-Most people with a mental health condition die of Cardio Vascular Disease.
-The Risk Stratification project in Kent found that 75% of those in the study with a serious mental health condition had three or more long-term conditions.
+Most people with a mental health condition die of cardiovascular disease.
+The Risk Stratification project in Kent found that over 70% of people with serious mental illness in Kent had over three long-term health conditions.
 Mental health commissioners need to work closely with the Better Care Programme to improve integrated services.

-- Train psychiatric staff to be more vigilant and better equipped to notice a patient's physical health deterioration. - Train mental health staff in healthy lifestyle awareness. - Work force wellbeing initiatives to be targeted in mental health trusts - Follow NICE guidance where physical health of mental health patients is the responsibility of the GP and primary care. - Older people's mental health (non-dementia) should be prioritised for assessment in 2014. - Mental health to form a key work stream in the 'Better Care' Programme.
+- Train psychiatric staff to be more vigilant and better equipped to notice a patient's physical health deterioration. - Train mental health staff in healthy lifestyle awareness - Workforce wellbeing initiatives to be targeted in mental health trusts - Follow NICE Guidance where physical health of mental health patients is the responsibility of the GP and primary care. - Older people's mental health (non-dementia) should be prioritised for assessment in 2014. - Mental health to form a key work stream in the 'Better Care' Programme.